devendershekhawat/hiphopfield/lab.md

 * **Why it happens:** The network is trying to satisfy the constraints of Pattern A *and* Pattern B simultaneously, getting stuck in a local minimum where it partially satisfies both but fully satisfies neither.

-#### 3. The Capacity Limit
-These ghosts become much more frequent if you overload the network.
-A standard Hopfield network has a severe storage limit.

-* **The Rule of Thumb:** You can only store approximately **0.14N** patterns (where N is the number of neurons) before the "ghosts" take over and the system loses its ability to recall anything correctly.
-How we came to this number is out of scope for this essay but remember that it is not a magic number, but derived from the rules of statistics.
-* For a 100-neuron network, you can only safely store about 14 distinct memories.
-Beyond that, the energy landscape becomes too rugged, full of false valleys and confusion.

 #### Overcoming the limits
 This concept of energy landscape and the method of retrieving memories was descriped in Hopfields 1982 paper [Neural networks and physical systems with emergent collective computational abilities.](https://www.pnas.org/doi/10.1073/pnas.79.8.2554) As we saw this model has limits for the number of memories that can be learned.